-A more detailed training program has been developed to be rolled out as specific targeted training for relevant employees.
+A more detailed training program continues to be developed to be rolled out as specific targeted training for relevant employees, on an ongoing basis.

 Review

 DCBT P/L is committed to ensuring the risk of modern slavery is effectively managed and this includes maintaining the systems and commitments we have created in the previous years.